How Much Wax Melt Should I Use?

 This is because with two burners, she had doubled the surface area of melted wax, allowing more fragrance molecules to be released in the air and creating a more intense fragrance throw.

-Fragrances are like people—some are bold and outspoken, while others are more subtle and nuanced.
+Fragrances are like people, some are bold and outspoken, while others are more subtle and nuanced.
 Take Dettol Pine and Dove Supreme, for example.
 They're the life of the party, filling your space with their powerful aroma.
+On the other hand, White Gardenia & Jasmine, Uplift, and Lovers Island are more like the quiet introverts, offering a gentler but still captivating fragrance experience.

 Why the difference?
-It all comes down to the unique chemistry of each oil – the secret sauce that determines how a scent behaves in a wax melt.
+It all comes down to the unique chemistry of each oil, the secret sauce that determines how a scent behaves in a wax melt

 Some molecules are simply more eager to evaporate and spread their magic, while others prefer to take their time.

-Fragrance oils are often a blend of different notes –
+Fragrance oils are often a blend of different notes:

 Top Notes The first impression, the initial burst of fragrance you notice when you light your melt.
-They tend to be light, fresh, and uplifting.
+They tend to be light, fresh,and uplifting.

 Middle Notes Also called heart notes emerge as the top notes fade.
 They form the core of the fragrance, adding depth and complexity.

 Base Notes The foundation of the scent, the notes that linger longest after the others have faded.
-They tend to be rich, warm, and grounding.
+They tend to be rich, warm and grounding.

 This complex interplay of notes is what makes each fragrance unique and gives it its own distinct personality.